 Raccoon, flapdoodle, higgeldy-piggeldy, gerrymander, go the whole hog—American language invention started with the earliest English colonists and is still going strong today.
-Splendiferous Speech explores the main sources of American words and phrases, including the expanding western frontier, the bumptious world of politics, and the sensation-filled pages of popular nineteenth-century newspapers.
+Splendiferous Speech explores the main sources of early American words and phrases, including the expanding western frontier, the bumptious world of politics, and the sensation-filled pages of popular nineteenth-century newspapers.

 "You’ll find new, splendiferous ways of looking at the men (and occasionally women) of American history—as creators of a new language as well as a new country."